-Reading to your child for a few minutes everyday is extremely beneficial for her brain development, language skills, and social skills!
-Even the American Academy of Pediatrics has urged pediatricians to constantly remind patients about this!
+Reading to your child for a few minutes every day is extremely beneficial for their brain development, language skills, social skills, and to teach self-control!

 Books can become useful tools that help your child identify and make sense of feelings, and they help parents teach children how to deal with difficult emotions and situations.
 Many times, books simply offer an easy and productive way to teach children about things like friendship, diversity, and self-control –a fundamental ability.

 Books can be a great way to talk to your little one about self-control!
-She will learn through the different characters and situations in the stories, and talking about it afterwards can help her compare and relate them to real life.
+They will learn through the different characters and situations in the stories, and talking about it afterward can help them compare and relate them to real life.
 Have you been introduced to Leslie Patricelli’s books?
-They are a must -very fun, light, and great for learning about self-control!
+They are a must!
+They’re very fun, light, and great for learning about self-control!
 Look out for these:

-Quiet LOUD: Another great work from Patricelli.
+Another great work from Patricelli.
 This book will help you teach your toddler about the situations that require a soft voice and the ones in which a loud voice is allowed!
-Most of the times, it’s in this area where toddlers need to learn to practice self-control!
+Most of the time, it’s in this area where toddlers need to learn to practice self-control!

 It’s important to remember that as a parent, you serve as a model to your children, so act accordingly!
-Practicing self-control yourself is a great teaching tool!
+So, practice and teach self-control yourself!